Battle Mountain’s dining dynasty

 "We could do anything we wanted, as long as we could do it in an hour," Zastrow said.

 The first few tries were both an adventure and misadventure.
 It took an hour and 45 minutes (they have an hour in competition) the first time they tried it.
 They melted a burner on one of their camp stoves.
 And because their camp stoves burn hotter than most heat sources, they burned the custard they use in their dessert a few times.
-Then they suffered the other extreme when the blowtorch torch they use to finish their dessert — Crema Catalana with Macerated Berries — flamed out during a practice not long before the competition, which led to all sorts of entertaining alliteration torches and ticking timers.
+Then they suffered the other extreme when the blowtorch torch they use to finish their dessert — Crema Catalana with macerated berries — flamed out during a practice session shortly before the competition, which led to all sorts of entertaining alliteration torches and ticking timers.

 Battle Mountain has a long and storied ProStart history, eight state titles in 11 years and twice runnerup.
 That makes Wible the John Wooden of kitchen coaches.